atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: EvacuationAPI
+  - Feature gate name: EvictionRequestAPI
   - Components depending on the feature gate: kube-apiserver, kube-controller-manager

 ###### Does enabling the feature change any default behavior?

-Pod annotations with `evacuation.coordination.k8s.io/priority_` prefix will be validated.
+Pod annotations with `interceptor.evictionrequest.coordination.k8s.io/priority_` prefix will be validated.
 Since this is an unused k8s domain prefix, it should not cause any harm.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes it can be rolled backed by disabling the feature gate, but it will cancel any pending evacuations.
+Yes it can be rolled backed by disabling the feature gate, but it will cancel any pending eviction requests.
 This means that pods that have been requested to be evicted, will continue to run.
-Also, any component that depends on the Evacuation API (e.g. evacuation instigator, evacuator) will also stop working or will not operate correctly.
+Also, any component that depends on the EvictionRequest API (e.g. eviction requester, interceptor) will also stop working or will not operate correctly.

 It is not advisable to disable this feature, as it may leave the pods in the cluster in an undefined state.
 This may be especially harmful for applications that are in the middle of data migration.

 Cluster admin should take the following precautions, before disabling this feature.
-- Ensure that no evacuations are in progress and no new evacuations will occur during the disablement.
+- Ensure that no eviction requests are in progress and no new eviction requests will occur during the disablement.
-- Ensure that all dependent components (evacuation instigators, evacuators) in the cluster support disabling the feature.
+- Ensure that all dependent components (eviction requesters, interceptors) in the cluster support disabling the feature.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The evacuation controller will start working again.
-And the pending evacuations will begin to migrate or evict pods from nodes.
+The eviction request controller will start working again.
+And the pending eviction requests will begin to migrate or evict pods from nodes.

 ###### Are there any tests for feature enablement/disablement?